 You or someone you know might have a Gmail account for personal email.
-In that case, you might want to take advantage of Google’s G Suite mail for business use.
+In that case, you might want to take advantage of Google Workspace (formerly G Suite) mail for business use.

 Google Workspace has three package options for small business owners:

-The G Suite Basic package costs just $6 a month per user.
+The Workspace Business Starter package costs just $6 a month per user.

 - 30 GB of cloud storage per user